 I could see all of these being a lot of fun in a Dr. Seuss birthday party or on Lorax day at school!

-You can see him right up at the top of the post.
+You can see this guy right up at the top of the post.
 Cute, right?!
 And so easy too!
 I happened to have some craft foam pumpkin shapes left from Halloween, but orange craft foam sheets are fine.

 Cut your Lorax body out of the craft foam.
 He's described as a peanut shape so that was what I went for.
 Using the pumpkins I trimmed them like this: